thredded/thredded-ansible/README.md

 * The Rails deployment role is based on: https://github.com/nicolai86/ansible-rails-deployment.
 * Rbenv installation is based on: https://github.com/erasme/ansible-rbenv.
 * The Nginx role is based on: https://github.com/jdauphant/ansible-role-nginx.
+* The Memcached role is based on: https://github.com/geerlingguy/ansible-role-memcached.